 Their son, George Gordon MacMillan inherited Finlaystone in 1955, and married in 1961 to Jane Spurgin.
 With Jane’s background in botany and social work, the wider estate opened to the public in 1975 as a paid attraction followed by the introduction of the ranger service in 1976.
 During the 1980’s the development of visitor facilities included the building of the visitor centre, public toilets, play areas and tearoom.
 With his background in teaching, George began the development of an educational focus for the estate.

-The management of the estate grounds became more long-term-focused with a consideration to the environment and wildlife, providing associations with Scottish Natural Heritage and RSPB.
-Finlaystone House provided the perfect setting for a wide range of concerts and orchestras and through the Historic Houses Association a demand for group tours.
+The management of the estate grounds became more long-term-focused with a consideration to the environment and wildlife, providing associations with Nature Scotland and RSPB.
+Finlaystone House provided the perfect setting for concerts and group tours.

-The estate has now become one of Renfrewshire’s most popular paid visitor attractions.
+The estate continues to provide a great day out in natural woodland surroundings has now become one of Renfrewshire and Inverclyde’s most popular visitor attractions.